bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 ### Overview

-With App Academy Open you’ll get free access to App Academy’s entire in-person full-stack curriculum, which has placed thousands of people in software development jobs.
+With App Academy Open you'll get free access to App Academy's entire in-person full-stack curriculum, which has placed thousands of people in software development jobs.
 App Academy is ranked as the \#1 coding bootcamp in the US and, since 2016, has placed more software developers at Google than UC Berkeley.
-On the Free plan you’ll get over 1,500 hours of material (readings, videos, projects), an interactive coding environment and community features like chat to keep you connected with thousands of prospective developers across the globe.
+On the Free plan you'll get over 1,500 hours of material (readings, videos, projects), an interactive coding environment and community features like chat to keep you connected with thousands of prospective developers across the globe.

 ### How to Get Started

 Navigate to <a href="https://open.appacademy.io/" class="markup--anchor markup--p-anchor">App Academy Open</a> and sign up for a free account.
-All you’ll need to provide is your email address and name.
-You’ll be redirected to our learning platform where you’ll be starting your first lesson immediately.
+All you'll need to provide is your email address and name.
+You'll be redirected to our learning platform where you'll be starting your first lesson immediately.

 The rest of the courses from our legendary Full-Stack curriculum are available to you from the moment you sign up.
-To switch, simply click the 'Course Outline’ at the top of the page.
-The menu should have a 'Switch’ button which will list all available courses.
+To switch, simply click the 'Course Outline' at the top of the page.
+The menu should have a 'Switch' button which will list all available courses.

 <a href="https://github.com/appacademy/welcome-to-open" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/appacademy/welcome-to-open"><strong>appacademy/welcome-to-open</strong><br />
 <em>tl;dr: click here to learn to code for free With App Academy Open you'll get free access to App Academy's entire…</em>github.com</a><a href="https://github.com/appacademy/welcome-to-open" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>